Dr-Matthew-Bennett/dotfiles/README.md

 ## To make this work

+_(Optional, but recommended!)
+Make a backup of your .bashrc, .inputrc, and any other configuration files that you plan to keep synched across machines (alternatively you would have to delete them...)._

-1) Clone this repository into your home directory (you should then have a dotfiles directory):
+1) Clone this repository into your home director:

 ```shell
 git clone https://github.com/Matt-A-Bennett/dotfiles.git ~/dotfiles